Example: A1 Beginner English students can ask simple questions in English about a menu and understand simple answers.

 C1,C2 for Advanced.

-The IELTS Courses also correspond to the CEFR Levels.
+The IELTS Courses also correspond to the CEFR Levels as follows:

 It normally takes 200 hours of class time to advance from one level to the next.